argouml-tigris-org/argouml/src/argouml-app/src/org/argouml/profile/profiles/uml14/README.txt

        deprecated.
 - default-uml14-uml20-subset.xmi - subset of standard model elements
        from UML 1.4 spec which are also in UML 2.0 spec.

+- default-java.xmi - Java profile items which were split out from old ArgoUML default profile which contained both UML and Java items.
+Currently only contains very basic types.

 - andromda-profile-31.xmi - Modeling profile for standard AndroMDA 3.1 cartridges
 - andromda-profile-32-noextensions.xmi - Modeling profile for standard